ElhananFine/WhatsAppCloudAPI/README.md

 The updates listener emits an event when an update message is received.
 For example, when a message is sent, received, read, or deleted by the user.
 Listening to these events is straightforward and can be done using the ``` client.on("event-name") ``` method.
 The listener emits a single object that can be received as a callback.

+# Client:
+The `Whatsapp` object exposes the following functions:

-In addition to listeners, the client exposes the `sendMessage` function.
-This function takes text or a media object and a phone number as parameters and sends the message to the client.
-It returns a promise (details will be provided in the documentation later).
+- `sendMessage`: This function is used to send a message.
+It accepts parameters for text or media, as well as a phone number.
+It sends the message to the client and returns an object with the message ID.

+- `uploadMedia`: The `uploadMedia` function receives information returned from the `downloadMedia` function when a media message is received.
+It uploads the media to WhatsApp.
+Optionally, you can pass a second boolean parameter indicating whether to save the file in the file system.
+The function returns the media ID (which is later sent in a media message to the client).
+If the second parameter is `true`, it also returns the path to the file in the file system.

+- `deleteMedia`: This function takes the media ID of the uploaded media and deletes it from WhatsApp's servers.
+It returns a success status.

 # Objects: